Referrals & Rebates - Medicare, Private Health & NDIS

 Medicare does not permit the backdating of referrals or the use of a referral provided after the start of the appointment.

 Sometimes, an existing, otherwise valid referral has been left at home, or the GP has forgotten to fax a previously written referral in time.
 In this case, families should contact their referrer before the start of their appointment to ask that a copy is sent to the specialist before the start of the appointment.
+However, we may not have sufficient time to check the validity and file the referral correctly for that service.

 Where a valid referral is not provided, before the commencement of the appointment, the service is invoiced and then claimed against the applicable “un-referred item” and in most cases a smaller rebate can be claimed.